-The following demographic information represents the status of the Registry population during the State of Alaska fiscal year beginning July 1, 2021 through June 30, 2022.
+The following demographic information represents the status of the Registry population during the State of Alaska fiscal year beginning July 1, 2022 through June 30, 2023.
 Since the Registry is constantly being updated, this data represents the specified time period and may not reflect the current state of the Registry.
 The historical demand for services reflects minimal variance in population, geographic distribution, and services requests over time.
 The following data was taken from the Harmony data management system:

-Number of individuals on the Registry as of 6/30/2022: 452 Number of individuals 22 years old or younger as of 6/30/2022: 304 Number of individuals on the list for 90 days or more: 403 Average length of time for individuals currently on the Registry: 53 months
+Number of individuals on the Registry as of 6/30/2023: 440 Number of individuals 22 years old or younger as of 314 6/30/2023: Number of individuals on the list for 90 days or more: 53 Average length of time for individuals currently on the 37 months

 ^{}When an individual requests placement on the Registry they can indicate an interest in being considered for the ISW, IDD waiver, or both waivers.
 Individuals selected for the ISW often choose to remain on the registry for consideration for the IDD waiver.
-It is important to note, when reviewing the numbers reported here, that 326 individuals who remain on the Registry have been selected for the opportunity to apply for the ISW.
+It is important to note, when reviewing the numbers reported here, that 409 individuals who remain on the Registry have been selected for the opportunity to apply for the ISW.

-^{}Note that while the average length of stay on the Registry is currently estimated at over four years, many of these individuals have very low scores because they are receiving early intervention, school supports, or other community services.
+Note that while the average length of stay on the Registry is currently estimated at just over three years, many of these individuals have very low scores because they are receiving early intervention, school supports, or other community services.
 They may be on the Registry for an extended period because their need for expanded supports is not acute.

 Age Range Number of Individuals Percentage

-0 to 3 years of age 9 2.0%
+0 to 3 years of age 8 1.8%

-4 to 17 years of age 207 45.8%
+4 to 17 years of age 233 53.0%

-18 to 21 years of age 76 16.8%
+18 to 21 years of age 64 14.5%

-22 to 64 years of age 159 35.2%
+22 to 64 years of age 134 30.5%

 Over 65 years of age 1 0.2%

-Total 452 100%
+Total 440 100%

 Gender Number of Individuals Percentage

-Male 310 68.6%
+Male 296 67.3%

-Female 142 31.4%
+Female 144 32.7%

-Total 452 100%
+Total 440 100%